olusoladavid/my-nft-gallery/README.md

 - You can also send an NFT you own to another address
 - Clicking the card will take you to the Etherscan page of the token for further information about it
 - Simulation Mode: If you don't own any NFTs, you can click the simulation mode (see navigation bar) to view NFTs of a random NFT degen wallet
+- In simulation mode, hovering the card will show a "Buy" button that allows you to make a bid on OpenSea

 ## Contributing